asfaltboy/SublimeTestPlier/README.md

 This is the main reason for using Test Plier: you can use it to run a specified test module, class or function by placing the caret at the desired test location prior to running test all placeholders are replaced in `cmd` by the located test and selected text.

-### Launching an external runner
+### Launching an external terminal window

-By default the test command is passed to SublimeText's built-in `exec` command which, by default, outputs test results to a build results panel in the editor.
+By default the test command is passed to SublimeText's built-in `exec` command which spawns the command and pipes it's output to the build results panel in the editor.

-In most cases this is sufficient; however, occasionally an external terminal window is preferred, most often when user input is required (e.g pdb entered), this is possible by setting an external runner.
+In most cases this is sufficient; but sometimes, an external terminal window is preferred, most often when user input is required (e.g pdb entered).
+Luckily, it is now possible to pass the test command to run in an external terminal window.

-If `RunPythonTestsCommand.external_runner` is set (e.g in a subclass), or the build system kwargs contains an "external" property, the given command list/array is executed.
+If `RunPythonTestsCommand.external_runner` is set (e.g in a subclass), or the build system kwargs contains an "external" property, the given command array is executed.

-The existing command kwargs are parsed into a "shell-friendly" command that is passed as space delimited arguments to this "external" command.
+The existing command kwargs are parsed into a "shell-friendly" command (delimited arguments) that is passed as to this "external" command.

+#### Default/Example

+An example for an external command execution helpers is provided in the `utils/` sub-dir.
+And when "external" command argument is set to `true`, the `utils/run_externally.py` is launched, and this spawns a child process that calls `osascript launch_in_iterm.applescript` to run the test in an iTerm session.

+If you add your own terminal/os don't forget to submit a pull-request :) !

 ## Configuration